ajbanjara/Wireshark/SampleCaptures.md

   - [Malware of the Day](https://www.activecountermeasures.com/category/malware-of-the-day/) Network traffic of malware samples in the lab.

+  - [Malware-Traffic-Analysis.net](https://www.malware-traffic-analysis.net/about.html) Sharing information on malicious network traffic and malware samples.
+A source for pcap files and malware samples...

 ## General / Unsorted

 [rpl-dio-mc-nsa-optional-tlv-dissector-sample.pcap.gz](uploads/__moin_import__/attachments/SampleCaptures/rpl-dio-mc-nsa-optional-tlv-dissector-sample.pcap.gz) (libpcap) ICMPv6 IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL) DODAG Information Object (DIO) control messages with optional type-length-value (TLV) in an Node State and Attributes (NSA) object in a Metric Container (MC).